 Here are some of my results.

 I found on a couple of the shots the curtain didn’t travel the whole length required.
 This reviewer also had this issue with the earlier version.
 There also seemed to be a slight light leak.
 The seals by the hinge were there, but quite hard and in need of replacing.
 I figured the curtain issue might be down to the fact it hadn’t been used for a while and it might get better with use.
 Well, I had my fingers crossed anyway.
 Other than that I loved the results.
 The film coped well in all situations and the lens was lovely and sharp.

 The second lens I tried was also a 55mm, but this time the widest aperture was f2.
 It would have been nice to have a lens with a different focal length, but these were the lenses in the box.
 The lens that I dumped was also a 55mm which is why I didn’t try and salvage it.
 Again I used an Ilford HP5 and before loading it, I changed the old seal by the hinge.
 This time I took the camera to Pontefract, which again was a lovely day.
 It was much nicer than I thought it would be.
 I have been to the castle area before, but not the town centre.

 Here are some of the results from that lens.

 Again, I love the results.
 The film camera combination is one of my favourites.
-The only things I didn’t like was the lack of a light meter, but that wasn’t a big issue, oh…and the weight.
+The only thing I didn’t like was the lack of a light meter, but that wasn’t a big issue, oh…and the weight.
 This is a solid camera and could cause some damage in a conker/camera fight.
-Actually looking at the camera now, I realise I didn’t like the film counter either.
+Looking at the camera now, I realise I didn’t like the film counter either.
 The arrow is fairly big, but the numbers are really small and tricky to see.
 That’s a bit dumb.
 Other than those things, I liked it…but would be happy to swap it or give away one of the lenses 🙂